Move to ban foreign workers in residential areas opposed

 Its Local Government Development, Housing and Transport Committee chairman Arul Kumar Jambunathan said the move is aimed at resolving issues concerning disturbances and cleanliness that stem from foreign workers living in residential areas.

-“Employers in the state must also relocate their workers to commercial zones or centralised living quarters (CLQ) that have to be fenced, constantly monitored and equipped with basic facilities.”
+“Employers in the state must also relocate their workers to commercial zones or centralized living quarters (CLQ) that have to be fenced, constantly monitored and equipped with basic facilities.”

 Adrian suggested that instead of a blanket ban, Negri Sembilan should focus on enforcing regulations stated in the Employees Minimum Standards of Housing, Accommodations and Amenities Act 1990, while implementing targeted measures to mitigate specific concerns about foreign workers living in residential areas.